hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALCalendar.class/README.md

 	- name of the calendar to describe it and distinguish it from other calendars

 events
-	- a SortedCollecting containing the events in the calendar
+	- a SortedCollection containing the events in the calendar